 We will start our day in the expansive 24 person cupping lab of the Academy of Coffee Excellence where we will cup and evaluate the previous day's Sample Roasts.

-Attendees joining the Advance Course in process for the 3 Day SCA Intermediate Certificate coursework:
+Attendees joining the Advance Course in progress for the 3 Day SCA Intermediate Certificate only coursework:

 We will start our day in Classroom 1 of the Academy of Coffee Excellence and have a brief review of the pre-work and a short quiz.

 Introduction to Roasting Concepts: This segment lays the foundation for successful small batch roasting.
 Instructors introduce and use critical terms and concepts that are the underpinning of the roasting process.
-Students are guided through initial roast progression (everything before first and second crack).
+Students are guided through initial roast progression and roast development.

 Difference From Control Roast Evaluation: Here we will further explore quality control with a simplified Difference From Control quality test.
 We will taste the roasts of the previous day to evaluate the coffees.

 Applied Roasting Concepts: This segment applies concepts by using any of the 4 drum roasters of the Academy of Coffee Excellence.
-Attendees are guided through initial roast progression (everything before first and second crack) and conduct several roasting experiments on varying the roast development in order to assess the impact of differing levels of caramelization on final product.
+Attendees conduct several roasting experiments on varying the roast development in order to assess the impact of differing levels of caramelization on final product.
+Other roast experiments are designed to teach how to manipulation the interior color of the bean.
 Through class practice, attendees will learn to manipulate/adjust a small batch drum roaster to meet their desired craft roasting goals.

 More Cupping and Triangulation: In this segment we continue to develop Cupping and Triangulation Cupping skills.

-Quality Assurance meets Food Safety: This class introduces working roasters to concepts in warehouse safety in all areas including Personnel, Product, and Equipment safety to increase awareness of common safety issues and proactively work to effectively address safety issues.
+Quality Assurance meets Food Safety: This segment introduces working roasters to the tasks and tools for establishing a Quality Assurance process.
+We also discuss the convergence of Quality Assurance with Food Safety.
 Also covered are ways to develop protocols for roaster fire safety and roaster preventative maintenance.
 Hands-on portions of the class include investigating coffee roasters and pinpointing critical areas of cleaning and maintenance.

 There are up to 2 certificates available for this coursework.
 You may select 1 of the following 3 choices that you will find on the Exam and Certificate Issuance Link.